freshollie/cashpassport-api/README.md

-# cashpassport-api
+# Cashpassport Api

-A python webserver to provide a simple API for cashpassport
+A python webserver to wrap and provide a simple API for Mastercard's Cashpassport

+Designed for usage with [cashpassport-tracker](https://github.com/freshollie/cashpassport-tracker/)